FossifyOrg/.github/profile/README.md

 # 👋 Hey there!
 Welcome to Fossify!

 Fossify is all about community-backed, open-source, and ad-free mobile apps.
-A fork of the SimpleMobileTools, which is [no longer maintained](https://github.com/SimpleMobileTools/General-Discussion/issues/241), and we're here to continue the legacy, bringing simple and private tech to everyone.
+A fork of SimpleMobileTools, which is [no longer maintained](https://github.com/SimpleMobileTools/General-Discussion/issues/241), and we're here to continue the legacy, bringing simple and private tech to everyone.

 For general issues affecting the entire project, check out [general issues](https://github.com/FossifyOrg/General-Discussion/issues).
 Engage in discussions about various aspects of the project at [general discussions](https://github.com/FossifyOrg/General-Discussion/discussions).